 - Jimmie Davis State Park

 - Poverty Point Reservoir State Park

 Leashed pets are welcome in all Maine state parks and campgrounds, except Baxter State Park and the Sebago Lake State Park campground.
-In addition, leashed pets are allowed on state park beaches between October 1 and March 31.
+In addition, leashed pets can go on state park beaches between October 1 and March 31.

 Pet policies in Maryland state parks and campgrounds vary by location and time of year.
 It’s best to refer to the state’s pet policy page to determine the park policy at the time of your visit.
 Regardless of time of year or location, all pets must be leashed and be licensed and vaccinated.

 Up to four pets per person, on leashes up to ten feet long, are welcome in most Massachusetts state parks, forests, campgrounds, and reserves.
-Pets are also welcome on coastal beaches and designated swimmings areas of inland beaches from September 16 – April 30, unless otherwise posted.
+Pets can also go on coastal beaches and designated swimmings areas of inland beaches from September 16 – April 30, unless otherwise posted.

-Massachusetts also has many designated areas where dogs may be off-leash, as long as they are within sight at all times, come immediately when called, stay on command, do not charge or chase people, dogs, horses, or wildlife, and are leashed when entering or exiting an off-leash area.
+Massachusetts also has many designated areas where dogs may be off-leash.
+Dogs must stay within sight at all times, come immediately when called, stay on command, not charge or chase people, dogs, horses, or wildlife, and be leashed when entering or exiting an off-leash area.
 Additional rules may vary by location, so follow posted rules and regulations.

 Off-leash Areas – North Region

 - Breakheart Reservation in Saugus – at Bark Place